XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/ammbid.md

 ## AMM Cases previous holder
-In addition to errors that can occur for all transactions, {{currentpage.name}} transactions can result in the following [transaction result codes](transaction-results.html):
+Besides errors that can occur for all transactions, {{currentpage.name}} transactions can result in the following [transaction result codes](transaction-results.html):

 | Error Code              | Description                                  |
 |:------------------------|:---------------------------------------------|